Mission and History: 1943 to 1959

 The story of UT Southwestern Medical Center is one of ambitious growth and progress.
-Its history is linked to the story of Southwestern Medical Foundation, established by Dr. E. H. Cary in 1939 with support from Dallas' major civic leaders.
+Its history is linked to the story of Southwestern Medical Foundation, established by E. H. Cary, M.D., in 1939 with support from Dallas' major civic leaders.
 Their vision and foresight made possible the establishment of what would become, in a remarkably short period, one of the world's leading academic medical centers.

-When Baylor College of Medicine moved from Dallas to Houston in 1943, Southwestern Medical Foundation trustees, determined that their city would continue to have a medical school, formed Southwestern Medical College.
-Classes and laboratories were located in temporary army barracks behind the old Parkland Hospital, which served as the medical school's facility for clinical teaching.
+When Baylor College of Medicine moved from Dallas to Houston in 1943, Southwestern Medical Foundation trustees became determined that their city would continue to have a medical school and formed Southwestern Medical College.
+Classes and laboratories were located in temporary army barracks behind the old Parkland Hospital, which served as the Medical School's facility for clinical teaching.
 Seventeen full-time faculty members and 200 students started that first year in academic space totaling 50,000 square feet, with an annual operating budget of less than $300,000.

-In 1951, the Texas Legislature approved funds for construction of the school's first permanent building, which was occupied in 1955, adjacent to the new Parkland Memorial Hospital.
+In 1951 the Texas Legislature approved funds to construct the school's first permanent building, which was occupied in 1955, adjacent to the new Parkland Memorial Hospital.

-In 1952, Dr. Donald Seldin was appointed Chairman of Internal Medicine and began a long and distinguished career as one of the institution's builders and guiding forces.
+In 1952 Donald Seldin, M.D., was appointed Chairman of Internal Medicine and began a long and distinguished career as one of the institution's builders and guiding forces.
 An affiliation with the Veterans Administration Hospital of Dallas was developed during the 1950s, providing an important additional site for medical education, research, and clinical care.

 From 1954 to 1967, UT Southwestern's administration was led by Dean A.J.
 Gill.
 By 1959 the number of full-time faculty stood at 100; there were 400 medical students plus more than 100 clinical residents; the annual budget was $4 million; and buildings totaled 250,000 square feet.